SFVInt: Simple, Fast and Generic Variable-Length Integer Decoding using Bit Manipulation Instructions: Related Works

 {\bf Varint Formats.} In byte-oriented integer compression, various techniques aim to improve decoding efficiency.
 Traditional LEB128, using a 7-bit structure, lacks SIMD optimization.
 In contrast, Google's VARINT-GB~\cite{jeff37797} offers an alternative by encoding a constant block of integers with a unified control byte, streamlining decoding for data with variable lengths.
 The patented VARINT-G8IU~\cite{10.1145/2063576.2063627} further advances this innovation, employing SIMD to process variable counts of integers within a fixed byte structure, controlled by an initial byte.
 Stream VByte~\cite{Lemire_2018} segregates control and data bytes into separate streams to fully leverage SIMD's parallel processing strengths.
 However, these techniques, despite their SIMD-enabled efficiency gains, diverge from the prevalent LEB128 standard, limiting their seamless integration into existing infrastructures.
 Conversely, the Masked VByte method~\cite{plaisance2017vectorized} retains the LEB128 form while harnessing SIMD for improved performance, yet it is not without its drawbacks—namely, a non-generic and maintenance-intensive codebase exceeding 2300 lines, tailored specifically for 32-bit unsigned integers.
 Our proposed SFVInt is a simple, elegant, fast, and generic solution that effectively addresses the limitations present in earlier methods.

-{\bf BMI in DBMS.} The pursuit of SIMD optimizations for data scanning operations and operator vectorization has been prominent in data management research~\cite{BitWeaving, light_compression_fast_scan,regular_expr_match_simd,bloom_filter_simd}.
+The pursuit of SIMD optimizations for data scanning operations and operator vectorization has been prominent in data management research~\cite{BitWeaving, light_compression_fast_scan,regular_expr_match_simd,bloom_filter_simd}.
 Kudu was seminal in applying BMI2 for data scan filtering~\cite{lipcon2015kudu,kudu-bmi}, a similar idea extended by Parquet-Select~\cite{yinan2023}, which utilizes BMI2 for optimized selection pushdown in columnar storage.

+During our investigation of next-generation columnar store for machine learning workloads~\cite{liao2024bullion}, we found discussions on Google Protobuf regarding the use of BMI2 for accelerating varint decoding~\cite{zhaozhou,andrei}.
+The Protobuf team expressed concerns about the performance of BMI2 on AMD processors.
+Motivated by these discussions, we developed SFVInt and conducted a comprehensive analysis of the effectiveness of BMI2 on both Intel and AMD platforms, addressing the performance considerations raised by the community.